Kuro-py/customer-order-etl-pipeline/README.md

 Python packages to be installed:
 	pip install fastapi uvicorn sqlalchemy pandas requests celery redis

-Tasks :
-Task 1
-Use the Customer and Order CSV files to create corresponding tables in a database.
-Task 2
-Build a simple API on top of this data.
-This API should provide 3 REST endpoints.
-The REST endpoints should be as follows:
-● One that returns Customer and Order data for all Customers.
-This endpoint should also allow you to query for all active or archived Customers.
-● Another that returns the same data for a single Customer using a Customer id.
-● Another that is a create Order endpoint.
-Task 3
-Build an Integration that could be run on a schedule, for example as an ETL job.
-This should call the first endpoint of your API above to:
-● Return the JSON payload for all active customers.
-● Then transform the data by concatenating “firstname” and “surname” fields into a single “name” field.
-● Then send all the data onwards to a target API that only accepts a payload with a single customer record.
-● Then log the returned HTTP Response Code.
-You can use https://postman-echo.com/post as the target API endpoint.
-Task 4
-Build a basic Event Driven Integration.
-● Add capability to your stack to capture created orders and send each create event as a single message to a Simple Queue based system.
-● Then add functionality to process these queued messages and save each one as an individual text file.
-● Then create some new orders and see the files being created.

 --Create DB and Load CSVs
 ----------------------------------------